What is a Transcatheter Aortic Valve Replacement (TAVR) Procedure?

-A transcatheter aortic valve replacement (TAVR) treats aortic stenosis in high-risk patients.
+A transcatheter aortic valve replacement (TAVR) is a minimally invasive heart procedure that treats aortic stenosis in high-risk patients.
 It’s a heart procedure that makes it possible to replace heart valves in people whose health or scarring from previous surgeries would make open heart surgery risky.

 This groundbreaking surgery is available from the cardiovascular experts at Baystate Health.
 Our team of cardiac surgeons, cardiologists, cardiac anesthesiologists, and radiologists are known for delivering top-quality heart care in western Massachusetts.